-Per USDA Memos SP 26-2017, CACFP 14-2017, SFSP 10-2017, SP 07-2025, and CACFP 07-2025, the medical statement may be signed by a registered dietitian or a state-licensed healthcare professional authorized to write medical prescriptions on behalf of participants with disabilities.
+Per USDA Memos SP 26-2017, CACFP 14-2017, and SFSP 10-2017, a State licensed healthcare professional authorized to write medical prescriptions can sign the medical statement.

-In addition to Medical Doctors (MD), Doctors of Osteopathy (DO), Nurse Practitioner, and Physician Assistant (PA), the South Dakota Board of Osteopathic Medical Examiners identify Certified Nurse Practitioners (CNP) and Certified Nurse Midwives (CNM) as capable of writing prescriptions, thus identified as recognized medical authorities who may sign a Meal Modification Request.
+In addition to Medical Doctors (MD), Doctors of Osteopathy (DO), Nurse Practitioner, and Physician Assistant (PA), the South Dakota Board of Osteopathic Medical Examiners identify Certified Nurse Practitioners (CNP) and Certified Nurse Midwives (CNM) as capable of writing prescriptions, thus identified as recognized medical authorities who may sign a Meal Change Request.

 The licensing of physicians (pursuant to SDCL 36-4-9) does not include chiropractors, opticians, dentists, orthodontists, or physical therapists.
 Although some of the above-named healthcare providers use the title "Dr." in front of their name, only physicians licensed pursuant to SDCL 36-4-9 may append the letters M.D. or D.O. to their name (SDCL 36-4-9).
-Therefore, signatures on Meal Modification Requests based on conditions that affects major life activities will be considered valid only if the physician uses, or is licensed to use, M.D. or D.O. after his/her name.
+Therefore, signatures on Meal Change Requests based on conditions that affects major life activities will be considered valid only if the physician uses, or is licensed to use, M.D. or D.O. after his/her name.

-A parent who is an M.D., D.O., PA, CNP, CNM, or registered dietitian may sign his or her own child's meal modification request.
+A parent who is an M.D., D.O., PA, CNP, or CNM may sign his or her own child's meal change request.